CallmeAkshit/System-Design-Food-Ordering/README.md

     There will be customer ID mapped from Customer Table

-    OrderID of the order which is subscribed, mapped from Orders Table (PRIMARY KEY)
+    OrderID of the order which is subscribed, mapped from Orders Table (PRIMARY KEY, INDEXED)

     Date of delivering the order.